 Skip to main content

-Registration and Academic Records Petitions
+Registration & Academic Records Petitions

 If you need to request an exception to add or withdraw from a class(es) after the add/drop deadline, we can help.

-Petitions Policy
+Registrar's Office Petitions Policy

-University policy allows students one year to petition anything they think is incorrect on their record.
+University policy allows students one year to petition anything they think is incorrect on their academic record.
 However, you should file your petition as soon as you can.
 Evening School or Salt Lake Center students must petition in those respective offices.
 For Academic Support, Financial Aid or Scholarship petition information, see below.

-Steps in the Petition Process
+Steps in the Academic Petition Process

 1. Initiate a Petition – identify the specific records changes needed, write statements to explain the purpose of the petition, and attach supporting documentation.

-2. Instructor Comments – in most petitions comments from the instructor of the class in question are required, however, you are only responsible for providing them when you wish to add or audit a class in the current semester.
+2. Instructor Comments – in most petitions, comments from the instructor of the class in question are required.
+However, you are only responsible for providing them when you wish to add or audit a class in the current semester.

 3. Review – after all information is complete, the petition services committee reviews the request and makes a decision.